port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 **Steps:**

-1. Follow steps in [right here on Okta documentation](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) to create an Application in your Okta Organization.
+1. Follow the steps in [Okta's documentation](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) to create an Application in your Okta Organization.
 2. Make sure Port Host is in the Redirect Uris:
    1. Go to Applications > The application you just created > Login >
    2. Add `https://app.getport.io` as a Sign-in redirect URI.